i28511/i28511.Hattrick.OAuth/README.md

 In case of any OAuth errors, the methods may throw an OAuthException exception, with the error description provided in the exception message.

+## OAuth Scopes
+The library implements the following scopes to authorize requests to the Hattrick API:

+manage_challenges
+set_matchorder
+manage_youthplayers
+set_training
+place_bid

 ## Compatibility

 This library is compatible with the following frameworks: